 WHAT CAN I GIVE NOW?

-Stock/Securities: and note that if you donate appreciated stock, you can gain a tax deduction and avoid capital gains tax.
+Stock/Securities: Note that if you donate appreciated stock, you can gain a tax deduction and avoid capital gains tax.

-Personal property, including real estate: in addition to leaving property in your will or trust, you can donate property to the Writers Guild Foundation now, and continue to live in it until you die.
+Personal property, including real estate: In addition to leaving property in your will or trust, you can donate property to the Writers Guild Foundation now, and continue to live in it.

 Intangible gifts, e.g. rights to residuals or royalties.
 Did you know that you can donate your residuals to the Writers Guild Foundation?